 Balance has been a common theme here, and since we were just talking about balancing oily skin you may not be surprised to learn that CBD may have balancing effects in the opposite direction by helping folks with dry skin.
 Clinical data has also shown promise in relieving the dry, flaky and irritated skin caused by inflammatory skin diseases like eczema and psoriasis.

 Keeping skin (including your scalp) properly hydrated is essential for its basic functioning, let alone achieving a healthy glow or a full and luxurious mane!
-To help, consider using GRO+ Advanced Replenishing Shampoo and Conditioner, which boast a full-spectrum CBD hemp extract and are free of moisture-stripping chemicals like sulfates.
-(Bonus: These formulas have been clinically proven in some subjects to increase the appearance of hair density by up to 52% and reduce signs of shedding by up to 76% after four months of use. )
+To help, consider using GRO+ Advanced Replenishing Shampoo and Conditioner, which includes CBD extract and are free of moisture-stripping chemicals like sulfates.

 CBD & Beauty Are Here to Stay